 Hotchpotch Dundee: Standards of Behaviour

-Hotchpotch is a monthly open-mic event hosted by Gavin and Eilidh, where writers are encouraged to read their work to an audience.
+Hotchpotch is a monthly open-mic event hosted by Eilidh, where writers are encouraged to read their work to an audience.
 To help our events flow smoothly, we have drawn up Standards of Behaviour that attendees must abide by.

 1. Do not pressure attendees to read.
 Many people come to listen rather than participate, so non-readers and non-writers are as welcome as everyone else.
 We always need an audience.